philips-labs/terraform-hsdp-zookeeper/README.md

 # HSDP Zookeeper module

-Module to crate an Apache Zookeeper ensemble cluster deployed on the HSDP Container Host infrastructure.
+Module to create an Apache Zookeeper ensemble cluster deployed on the HSDP Container Host infrastructure.
 This module serves as a blueprint for future HSDP Container Host modules.
 Consider it experimental / broken as we refine the internals.